 On behalf of the Board, I am pleased to present this year's Audit Committee (the Committee) report.
-During the year in addition to our regular duties, the Committee focused on implementation of the new reserve and resource reporting requirements, impacts of capital structure initiatives throughout the year, and accounting for derivatives.
+During the year in addition to our regular duties, the Committee focused on the impacts of capital structure initiatives throughout the year and margin requirements related to certain hedging contracts.